-Go Green Leasing, part of the Bridle Group, is a trading name of Hanborough Enterprises Limited (‘the Company’, ‘Us’, ‘We’ or ‘Our’).
+Go Green Leasing is part of the Bridle Group and a trading name of Hanborough Enterprises Limited (‘the Company’, ‘Us’, ‘We’ or ‘Our’).

-Hanborough Enterprises Limited is regulated for consumer credit activities by the Financial Conduct Authority – Firm Reference Number 631448.
-We are a broker and not a lender.
+Hanborough Enterprises Limited is regulated for consumer credit activities and insurance distribution by the Financial Conduct Authority – Firm Reference Number 631448.
 You can check this information at www.fca.org.uk

 Hanborough Enterprises Limited is registered with the Information Commissioners Office for the processing of data under The Data Protection (Charges and Information) Regulations 2018.
 Our Data Protection Licence number is Z264186X.
 You can check this information at www.ico.org.uk

 Hanborough Enterprises Limited is a member of the British Vehicle Rental and Leasing Association and abide by their Code of Conduct.
 For further information visit www.bvrla.co.uk